Git Product home page Git Product logo

 2. testing - shouldn't be broken or inconsistent most of the time, changes from devel that are queued to be accepted to the stable branch (or rejected).
 If a change is rejected from testing it will be dropped via a commit into devel that will be fast-forward merged to the testing branch again.

-3. stable - tested, stable, useful, production-ready, and not expected to change much in the monthly horizon.
+3. stable - tested, stable, useful, production-ready, and not expected to change more than a few times a year.

 5. feature-<name of the feature> - all feature branches should be branched off and merged to devel.
 Features and bugfixes of testing, stable, or LTS should always go through the devel branch first (following the change workflow below).